 - You’re a failure if you can’t sell it to everybody.

 When managers say this, they think they’re just getting people pumped up about selling.
-Instead, they’re actually building a high-pressure, results-only sales culture that beats many salespeople into the ground.
+Instead, they’re actually encouraging a high-pressure, results-only sales culture that beats many salespeople into the ground.

 If you’re rolling your eyes, consider that everybody’s different.
 Look at the turnover in sales.
-How many salespeople fail to hit quota, are constantly changing roles or companies?
+How many salespeople fail to hit quota or are constantly changing jobs?
 The answer is A LOT!
 According to a 2018 report, salespeople only stick with a company for 1.5 years before moving on.
 And the turnover rate in sales is significantly higher than in any other department or industry.

 If you don’t think that is a big deal, you must not realize how expensive and time-consuming it is to replace a sales rep.

-That’s why being intentional about building a better company culture is so important.
+That’s why being intentional about fostering a better workplace culture is so important.
 The sooner you do, the sooner you can hire salespeople that will stay with you through thick and thin.
-And one that will follow the process and hit the goals you create together.
+And those that will follow the process and hit the goals you create together.

 It all starts with how you communicate.